Darxo/Hardened/README.md

 ### Shield Revert/Rework

 - Fatigue no longer has any effect on the defenses granted by shields
-- All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted.
+- All reforged changes to Condition, Melee Defense, Ranged Defense and Weight of vanilla shields have been reverted
+- Named shields can roll condition as one of their two buffed properties (just like in Vanilla)
 - Additionally the following balance changes have been made compared to the vanilla stats:
 	- **Tower Shields** now have 30 Condition (up from 24) and no longer grant **Knock Back**
 	- **Heater Shields** now have 25 Melee Defense (up from 20) and no longer grant **Shieldwall**